NaiNonTH/sign-lang/README.md

 ### Signs

 Signs are the only way to define a value.
-When they are tailed (connected) to each other, a Sign Group is formed along with the expression value being added by the sign's value.
+When they are tailed (connected) to each other, a Sign Group is formed along with the Expression value being added by the sign's value.

-There are four signs available in Dash:
+There are four Signs available in Dash:
 * `.` = 0.1
 * `_` = 0.5
 * `-` = 1